black-sheepp/DSA_Java/README.md

         // Find the index of the minimum element in the unsorted part for (int j = i + 1; j < n; j++) {
             if (arr[j] < arr[minIndex]) {
-                minIndex = j;
+                // Update minIndex if a smaller element is found minIndex = j;
             }
         }